isomorphic-software/smartclient-docs/classes/DatabaseBrowser.md

 To make matters worse, some of the more long-established mainstream databases (Oracle, DB2, some less common ones) use the word "catalog" in their documentation to mean "system metadata", which is completely different from the SQL-92 definition.
 Since catalogs in the SQL-92 sense are nearly always either redundant or missing, and depending on the database in use there may also be a confusing collision of terminology, SmartClient does not provide explicit support for them.

 ---
+## Attr: DatabaseBrowser.schemaCriteria

+### Description
+Optional criteria to pass to the [DatabaseBrowser.schemaDataSource](#attr-databasebrowserschemadatasource) when retrieving the list of schemas for a selected database.
+Note, this criteria is in addition to the criteria implied by the current [dbName](#attr-databasebrowserdbname)

+**Flags**: IR

+---
 ## Attr: DatabaseBrowser.schemaPickerForm

 ### Description